ECHO CANYON (Middle Echo Canyon)

 The Approach Hike:

-The standard Echo Canyon canyoneering route described here could take 3-6 hours total at an average speed with 1-3 hours spent in the belly of the canyon.
-While the approach traditionally started at the Weeping Rock Trailhead, since the landslide, the easiest approach is now via the Stave Spring Trailhead.
+The standard Echo Canyon canyoneering route described here could take 3-8 hours total at an average speed with 1-3 hours spent in the belly of the canyon.
+While the approach traditionally started at the Weeping Rock Trailhead, since the big landslide, the easiest approach is now via the Stave Spring Trailhead.
 Hike the trail from the Stave Spring Trailhead and after half a mile, turn right at the junction and take the East Rim Trail as it heads northwest to the edge of the Echo Canyon pantheon.
 The trail will then descend roughly 1000 feet as it makes its way into the canyon.

 The East Rim Trail is a bit rough as it makes its way across Echo Canyon, but less than .3 miles from the junction with the Observation Point Trail, you will cross a major drainage.
 This is the standard and easy entrance into Middle Echo Canyon.
 Look for the trail of use that provides fairly easy access down to the bottom of the drainage.
 This drainage joins up with Echo Canyon proper and now the fun begins!